Biography of Margaret Thatcher

 Career Development

-In 1947, Margaret earned a Bachelor of Science with second-class honors.
-She initially worked in Colchester (Essex County), actively participating in the local Conservative Party cell.
-Later, she worked in Dartford (Kent County), where at the age of 24, she made her first attempt to be elected to Parliament.She did not win the 1950 election—the town's residents voted for the Labour Party.
-However, she drew media attention as the only female candidate and the youngest candidate.
+In 1947, Margaret graduated with a Bachelor of Science, earning second-class honors.
+She initially worked in Colchester, Essex, where she actively participated in the local Conservative Party.
+Later, she moved to Dartford, Kent, where at just 24, she made her first bid for Parliament.She lost the 1950 election—the town's residents backed Labour.
+But she caught media attention as both the only woman and youngest candidate in the race.

 As Prime Minister